 My mission is to capture timeless female beauty through powerful art.
 The timeless beauty of the female form inspires my art.
 Throughout the ages, it has been a source of wonderment and intrigue for artists of all media, sharing in this truth of creating timeless beauty.
 Raphael, Rubens, Michelangelo, and many other masters of the past have been inspired by this eternal theme.
 Art Nudes have been an iconic inspiration for artists for dozens of centuries – basically forever.
 Art Nudes are simply art that takes the naked human form as its dominant subject.
 The term is used for painting, sculpture, photography, and mixed media.*

 Backdraft – acrylic on canvas by A.D.
 Cook 2004 ©

 Art is eternal.
 Like artists before me, I am inspired by great natural classical beauty.
 Powerful art nudes have been the focus of my art and creative energies for many years.
-Unlike artists before me, I approach my art in a way to capture beauty and energy in a unique and 21st-century style.
-My pursuit of beauty is expressed through sensual large-scale original art on specially prepared canvas and hand-grinded metal, created to honor the grace, beauty, and complexity of the female spirit.
-My heirloom artworks are classic, contemporary, passionate, with the intent to preserve beauty for eternity.
+But, unlike artists before me, I approach my art in a way to capture beauty and power in a unique and 21st-century style.
+My pursuit of beauty is expressed through sensual large-scale original art on specially prepared canvas and hand-grinded metal, created to honor the female spirit’s grace, beauty, and complexity.
+My heirloom artworks are classic, contemporary, and passionate, intending to preserve beauty for eternity.

 Encore – acrylic on canvas by A.D.
 Cook 2011 ©